 (May 2005) B.A., Classics; B.A., History, high honors, distinguished major; Minor, Classical Archaeology, University of Virginia, Charlottesville, VA.
 Honors Thesis: “ “The Other Population”: Senatorial and Equestrian Statues in Rome and the Provinces from the Republic to the Flavians” Advisor: Prof. Elizabeth Meyer

-(May 2014-Present) Assistant Professor of Classics, Classics Department, University of Iowa, Iowa City, IA
+(August 2014-May 2018) Assistant Professor of Classics, Classics Department, University of Iowa, Iowa City, IA

 (August 2012-May 2014) Assistant Professor of Ancient and Early Medieval History, History Department, Marquette University, Milwaukee, WI